-For the formalization, we use a variant of the classical (small-steps) operational semantics of a general imperative language with scalars and arrays, where we exhibit the notion of iteration vector.
-The syntax of the mini-language is depicted in subsection 3.1, our extension for iteration vectors in subsection 3.2.
-The semantics described in subsection 3.3 then enables us to properly define the notion of trace in subsection 3.4.
+For the formalization, we use a variant of the classical (smallsteps) operational semantics of a general imperative language with scalars and arrays, where we exhibit the notion of iteration vector.
+The syntax of the mini-language is depicted in Section 3.1, our extension for iteration vectors in Section 3.2.
+The semantics described in Section 3.3 then enables us to properly define the notion of trace in Section 3.4.